rnic92/GReynoso/index.md

 ### Objective
-Highly driven graduate student preparing to graduate with my master's degree and looking for employment in the field of microbiology to apply the skills I have obtained through my years of work in a research setting.
+Highly driven recent graduate with my master’s degree, looking for employment to apply the skills I have obtained through my years of work in a research setting.

 <!---You can download my full [Resume](https://github.com/rnic92/GReynoso/blob/gh-pages/assets/Resume-GR.pdf). or [CV](https://github.com/rnic92/GReynoso/assets/cv).
 Check out my [LinkedIn](https://www.linkedin.com/in/guadalupe-reynoso)  --->

 ### About Me
-I am part of Virginia Tech's [IMSD](https://imsd.apsc.vt.edu/) Twelfth [Cohort](https://imsd.apsc.vt.edu/About/Scholars/twelfth-cohort.html).
+I was part of Virginia Tech's [IMSD](https://imsd.apsc.vt.edu/) Twelfth [Cohort](https://imsd.apsc.vt.edu/About/Scholars/twelfth-cohort.html).
-I have an expected graduation date of December 2021 for my Masters Degree in Microbiology.
+I defended my thesis for my Masters degree in December 2021 in Microbiology.
-Currently, I hold a Bachelors degree from James Madison University in Microbiology.
+I also hold a Bachelors degree from James Madison University in Biology.

 ### My Interests!
 - Bioinformatics